-To deal with these multiple speeds, the road was divided into approximately 400 segments of 100 meters each, characterized by its corresponding distance from the origin of the road in the city of Rancagua.
-This length considerably reduces the variance presented in Figure 5, and it is consistent with the choice of the other parameters.
-Then, the multiplicative factors $(f_B^s, f_T^s)$ were computed for each segment on the route.
-In our case, different factors were calculated, for when the trucks are going up $(f_B^{s,U},f_T^{s,U})$ and down $(f_B^{s,D},f_T^{s,D})$ respectively.
+To deal with these multiple speeds, the road was divided into approximately 400 segments of 100 m each, characterized by its corresponding distance from the origin of the road in the city of Rancagua.
+This length considerably reduces the variance presented in Fig. 5, and it is consistent with the choice of the other parameters.
+Then, the multiplicative factors $(f{\rm B}^s,f{\rm T}^s)$ were computed for each segment on the route.
+In our case, different factors were calculated, for when the trucks are going up $(f{\rm B}^{s,U},f{\rm T}^{s,U})$ and down $(f{\rm B}^{s,D},f{\rm T}^{s,D})$, respectively.

 The average speed for each segment was also computed for the buses in each direction, using the historical GPS data.
-The comparison factor $f_B^{s,U}$ was computed for segment s and direction U as the average speed $v_B^{s,U}$ at segment s, divided by a reference speed $v_B^{0,U}$ .
-Analogous computations, for the other direction and the trucks, allows us to compute all the required multiplicative factors.
+The comparison factor $f_B^{s,U}$ was computed for segment s and direction U as the average speed $v_B^{s,U}$ at segment s, divided by a reference speed $v_B^{0,U}$.
+Analogous computations, for the other direction and the trucks, allow us to compute all the required multiplicative factors.

-4.4 Kalman Filter for Accurate Positions and Speeds
+4.4 Kalman filter for accurate positions and speeds

-These previous estimates will be accurate if the current speeds $v_t$ and positions $(x_t, y_t)$ , provided by the GPS of the vehicles, have little error.
+These previous estimates will be accurate if the current speeds v_t and positions (x_t, y_t) , provided by the GPS of the vehicles, have little error.
 Regretfully, these measurements are, in general, affected by noise, which is particularly high in locations with cliffs and crevasses, as is the norm in mining sites.
 To improve the estimation of speeds and positions, a Kalman filter was used, as an optimal state estimator for positions and speeds, like described by Kalman (1960).
 These filters have two objectives.
-On the one hand, they improve the needed estimations to predict future locations of trucks and buses.
+On one hand, they improve the needed estimations to predict future locations of trucks and buses.

-Additionally, whenever data is missing, the filter has a dynamic model of the vehicles and continues to maintain speed and position estimations, which are easily updated once new data is received.
-Since in the historical data, it was observed that positions could at most arrive 10 minutes late, this update was achieved by saving the last 20 minutes of estimations and intermediate matrices of the Kalman filter, which were updated whenever a new dataset arrived.
+Additionally, whenever data are missing, the filter has a dynamic model of the vehicles and continues to maintain speed and position estimations, which are easily updated once new data are received.
+Since in the historical data, it was observed that positions could at most arrive 10 min late, this update was achieved by saving the last 20 min of estimations and intermediate matrices of the Kalman filter, which were updated whenever a new data set arrived.
 Then, together with the previous approach, our system computed the position predictions for one whole hour into the future.
 A detailed discussion on how to implement and use these filters is available in Welch and Bishop (2006).

-Now, with a more accurate estimation of the current position and speed of the vehicles, their future locations can be estimated to decide when to activate the pullout areas.
+Now, with a more accurate estimation of the current position and speed of the vehicles, their future locations can be estimated to decide when to activate the pull-out areas.
 A safety distance K is previously defined, and pullout areas should activate to guarantee a security distance of K or more between buses and trucks.